Creating an Ideal Environment for Banjo Catfish: Size and Tank Setup

 Breeding

-Spawning is triggered with the following: fresh, oxygen-rich water, intensive water flow and a minor hormone injection.
+Spawning in banjo catfish is triggered by several factors, including fresh, oxygen-rich water, strong water flow, and sometimes a minor hormone injection.